 Jarrett responded that under these specific conditions, the employee breaks are covered by FMLA, and therefore the employers would not have to pay the employees during this time.
 Jarrett said that under applicable U.S. Supreme Court precedent, employees are only entitled to compensation for their time when it is “spent predominantly for the employer's benefit.”
 This includes normal break periods of up to 20 minutes, as it benefits the employer to have a “re-energized employee.”

 That said, Jarrett noted that the courts have recognized situations in which break periods “primarily benefit the employee and are not compensable.”
 Although the Supreme Court has not directly ruled on this issue, Jarrett cited a federal court decision from Michigan that held that an employee did not have to be paid during “breaks to accommodate the employee's back pain,” since that predominantly benefited the employee rather than the employer.
 Along similar lines, a break designed to “accommodate the employee’s serious health condition” under FMLA would also be non-compensable.

 Need Advice From a New York City Wage and Hour Attorney?

 There are a number of caveats here.
 Jarrett himself acknowledged that an employer must give all employees the same number of paid rest breaks regardless of their medical condition.
 The letter itself simply reflects the Division's current opinion; it is not a binding statement of law.
 Finally, while the FMLA may not require companies to compensate worker for health-related rest breaks, New York State and New York City law may impose different obligations on local employers.

-If you work in New York and have questions or concerns about whether your employer is complying with all applicable wage and hour rules, contact the employment attorneys at White, Nisar & Hilferty, LLP, today.
+If you work in New York and have questions or concerns about whether your employer is complying with all applicable wage and hour rules, contact the employment attorneys at Nisar Law Group, P.C., today.